daniellehandel/Econometric-Pedagogy-on-the-Cloud/README.md

 ## Stata

-  The following directions are for use in the Bitvise (or other choise SSH software) terminal console.
+  The following directions are for use on Ubuntu servers.
+Administrative rights are required.
 Unless otherwise specified, type and run each line individually.

   :bulb: Instructors should contact Stata to discuss the best licensing options.
 A Stata Lab license may be best for this workflow, with the lab size corresponding to the number of students in the lab.